hossainrabbi/express-blog/README.md

-### If you want to install this project on your computer then flow the steps below:
+### If you want to install this project on your computer, run the below steps in your terminal:

 Before installation, If you are not using yarn then first install yarn globally on your computer